moon-home/ErrorShaping/README.md

 =>tensorflow.python.pywrap_tensorflow.TFE_Py_TapeGradient()

-*This is a 2019 summer intern project under Dr.Hong Wang in NTRC.*
 => There is no "TFE_Py_TapeGradient()" in "pywrap_tensorflow"

 =>https://github.com/tensorflow/tensorflow/issues/29064

+*This is my 2019 summer intern project under Dr.Hong Wang in NTRC.*